-Setup was simple, although the diagrams were not very clear
+The setup was simple, although the diagrams were not very clear.

 Setting up a smoker is almost as simple as setting up a charcoal grill

 The smoker heats up rapidly, and it doesn’t take long for the temperature to settle.
-The temperature kept within around 20 degrees of our target smoking temperature for the most of a 6-hour rib smoking session.
-Temperature changes are to be expected because factors such as wind, weather, and sunlight can all influence the temperature.
+The temperature kept around 20 degrees of our target smoking temperature for most of a 6-hour rib smoking session.
+Temperature changes are expected because factors such as wind, weather, and sunlight can influence the temperature.

-The interior of the smoker is expected to develop a patina from the collected smoke, and the grates, like any grill, will discolor.
-The accumulated smoke, on the other hand, can get thick enough to flake off the interior.
-It’s a good idea to clean stuff off, especially the underside of the lid, so that the flakes don’t fall onto the meal.
+On the other hand, the accumulated smoke can get thick enough to flake off the interior.
+It’s a good idea to clean stuff off, especially the underside of the lid so that the flakes don’t fall onto the meal.
 The exterior is easily cleaned with a damp cloth.

-While this is clearly intended to be a smoker, we thought it intriguing that it is so simple to convert to a conventional grill.
-The fire grate and ring fit precisely where the water bowl would ordinarily lay, and the top grate is repositioned for grilling.
+While this is intended to be a smoker, we thought it intriguing that it is so simple to convert to a conventional grill.
+The fire grate and ring fit precisely where the water bowl would ordinarily lie, and the top grate is repositioned for grilling.